QuSpin/QuSpin/README.md

     ```python
     Huv = H.matrix_ele(u,v,time=0)
     ```
   which evaluates < u|H(time)|v > if u and v are vectors but (versions >= v0.0.2b) can also handle u and v as dense matrices.
-NOTE: the inputs should not be hermitian tranposed, the function will do that for you.

-* project to new basis:
+  **NOTE: the inputs should not be hermitian tranposed, the function will do that automatically.

-usage:
+* project a Hamiltonian to a new basis:
 	```python
 	H_new = H.project_to(V)
 	```